Easy Yogurt Cake

 • Vanilla Extract: A little vanilla goes a long way in enhancing the cake’s overall flavor.
 Use pure vanilla extract for a more intense and aromatic experience.

 • Yogurt: The star ingredient of this cake is yogurt.
 It contributes to its moistness and provides a subtle tangy flavor that balances the sweetness.
-For the best texture, choose full-fat yogurt.
+For the best texture, choose whole milk yogurt.

 • Olive Oil: This healthy fat keeps the cake moist without making it greasy.
 Use extra virgin olive oil for a hint of fruitiness.